 I received Advanced Physical Science for review, so the remainder of my review will focus on that kit.
 Physical science topics are divided into eight sections: forces and motion, machines and energy, electricity, magnetism, chemistry: matter, mixtures and compounds, sound, and light.
 As you might expect given the design of the course to suit a wide span of ages, the information and questions are not very difficult.
-The publisher says that the course is equivalent to an introductory physical science course for grades 8 or 9.
+The publisher says that the course is equivalent to a conventional physical science course for grades 8 or 9.
 While there is some math, it should pose no problems for junior high students.

-The kit includes a CD-ROM with the lessons or you can skip the CD installation and instead access lessons directly from the web using an access code that comes with your kit.
-(I really appreciate this option since I dislike installing programs on my computer.)
 Students read relatively brief text material with illustrations on the computer.
 Each section is followed by one or more questions.
 Students answer these online and in their logbook OR only in their logbook.
 Questions on the computer allow students to review the text material if they answer incorrectly, essentially allowing the student to have multiple attempts until they get the answer correct.
 Students may conclude the lesson without answering the questions on the computer.
 The computer does NOT track and record student responses.
 Marking the correct answer in the book serves as reinforcement as well as a way for a student to quickly review the correct information for tests.
 If you have a student answer only in the book, it acts as a quiz since the text material is on the computer, and answers are found in the teacher’s manual.

 After students read each day’s material and answer questions, they begin work on an experiment or project.
 These are demonstrated with video and illustrations on the computer.
 Students should watch the entire presentation first to get an overview of what they are to accomplish that day, then go back and work through each step.
 Instructions are very thorough and easy to follow.
 While students might occasionally need assistance, they should be able to do most work independently.
 Some activities will be spread out over a number of days rather than completed in a single day.
 Some resources used in experiments and some created in projects are reused later in the course.